My best tips on where to start and how to pick your wedding photographer

 Some things to keep in mind when looking through a photographer’s gallery: Keep in mind that this is NOT your wedding.
 This particular couple may have picked colors, styles, venue, made certain choices like time and place to be married that will be TOTALLY different than from what you have in mind — what’s important here is to look at how the photographer captured all these things.
 Do you like the style of their portraits?
 Do you like the emotion, the colors, expressions, and candid photos that this photographer captured?
 Do you feel like these important moments were captured in a real way that you would yourself look back on?

 4. Make sure your personalities mesh

 Never underestimate the importance of actually liking your photographer’s personality!
 Did this photographer listen to your vision and offer helpful suggestions?
-Look for an honest, organized, and friendly photographer.
+When thinking of how to pick your wedding photographer, look for an honest, organized, and friendly photographer.
 This person should also be great at listening to your ideas, and a positive force in helping your wedding day unfold.
 This is the person who will be your shadow most of the day, so making sure you’re a good fit and you feel comfortable around them is so important.
 Go with someone who puts you at ease and doesn’t irritate you in any way.